wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 is set when testing the versioned lock before accessing a data item, the read operation can choose either to spin on the lock for a bounded number of cycles, or to abort immediately.

+During the validation phase, transactions first acquire locks for all items in the write set.
+As with the case for reading, if the lock is already held by another transaction, the current transaction could choose to wait for bounded amount of cycles or to abort.
+After locking the write set, the transaction then proceed to verify the read set by comparing the most up-to-date value of the versioned lock with the version maintained in the read set.
+Should any disagreement occurs, the transaction must abort, because a write-after-read conflict has happened, which cannot be easily resolved.
+If read validation succeeds, then the transaction commits by writing uncommitted values in the write set back to shared data items.